 Remember Winter Driving

 Coloradans are no strangers to snowy weather, and most drivers have plenty of experience of traversing carefully down I-25.
-When you are enjoying the thrills of our fresh ATV trails, remember that the same physics at play for your automobile are also in effect here.
-Our Tomcars are built to be tough and provide excellent traction, but there is little drivers can do if they find themselves in a snowdrift.
-We recommend playing around on comfortable ground with your ATV rental before taking on more challenging routes.
+When you are enjoying the thrills of our fresh ATV trails, remember that the same physics at play for your automobile is also in effect here.
+Our Tom-cars are built to be tough and provide excellent traction.
+Although there is little drivers can do if they find themselves in a snowdrift.
+We recommend playing around on the comfortable ground with your ATV rental before taking on more challenging routes.
 If you find yourself in a panic, remember not to overcorrect.
 Avoid braking hard or spinning the wheel, as these two actions will only work to sabotage what traction your tires currently have.

-While our ATV trails will be fairly easy to find in any weather, keep in mind that you may not be able to see all of the hazards hidden beneath the snow.
+While our ATV trails should be fairly easy to find in any weather.
+Keep in mind that you may not be able to see all of the hazards hidden beneath the snow.
 We’ve heard of many individuals coming across a fresh field of snow, only to drive in and find themselves in considerable danger.
 Trees, boulders, and a variety of dangerous situations may be hidden by the peaceful comfort of a perfect swath of snow.
 We recommend doing more investigating before you make the leap!

 Watch Out For Ice

-We strive to provide the best ATV rentals in Colorado, and our nearby trails provide the perfect landscape for your fall-time adventure.
+We strive to provide the best ATV rentals in Colorado.
+Our nearby trails provide the perfect landscape for your fall-time adventure.
 One area of concern once we reach late September is ice forming over water sources, roadways, trails, and so on.
 ATV riders looking for an additional challenge may be tempted to cross any ice found, but be sure to exercise extreme caution.
 If the ice has formed over a body of water such as a lake, we recommend avoiding it.
 People can lay ATV tracks on frozen bodies of water, but only if they double-check the safety conditions first.
 Ice can also be hazardous for unexpecting riders tearing down the trail.
 Ice can be very problematic, so keep an eye out if the temperatures start dropping!
 Estes Park ATV Rentals in Colorado is here to serve as your best source for unguided ATV tours.
-We’re normally open until January, and will be happy to outfit you with our unbeatable Tomcars.
+We’re normally open until January, and will be happy to outfit you with our unbeatable Tom-cars.
 Contact us today to learn more, and be sure to reserve your ATV adventure!
 These were just a few tips to keep in mind when riding our ATV rentals in the snow.